 When a non-AP MLD is operating in the EMLSR mode with an AP MLD supporting the EMLSR mode the following applies:

-— The non-AP MLD shall be able to listen on the enabled links, by having its affiliated STA(s) corresponding to those links in the awake state.
-The listening operation includes CCA and receiving the initial Control frame of a frame exchange sequence that is initiated by an AP MLD.
+— The non-AP MLD shall be able to listen on the EMLSR links, by having its affiliated STA(s) corresponding to those links in awake state.
+The listening operation includes CCA and receiving the initial Control frame of a frame exchange sequence that is initiated by an AP MLD. (#4759, 5766, 6342)

 …

-— The AP MLD shall initiate a frame exchange sequence with the non-AP MLD on one of the enabled links by transmitting an initial Control frame to the non-AP MLD with the limitations specified above.
+— The AP MLD shall initiate a frame exchange sequence with the non-AP MLD on one of the EMLSR links by transmitting an initial Control frame to the non-AP MLD with the limitations specified above. (#4759, 5766, 6342)

+…

 9.4.1.67e EML Control field